 It can be alluring.
 Everyone wants a big stash of miles to fuel their travels, right?
 And buying the miles can be a much quicker way to make that happen than racking up miles by flying or even through a credit card bonus.
 It's even more tempting when airlines and hotels sell them with huge bonuses.

 While we’d caution anyone against buying airline miles willy-nilly, there are situations where it can make plenty of sense.
 Let's cover some ground rules for buying points and miles.

 The Principles of Buying Points & Miles

 How much you’ll pay varies widely based upon whose points and miles you need.
 We’ll get into some more specific pricing later, but the standard price per airline mile generally ranges between 2.5 cents to 3.5 cents per mile – with hotel points costing much less.
-Most airlines and hotel chains require you to buy in increments of 1,000.
-Further, many cap the number you can buy in a year.
+Most airlines and hotel chains require you to buy in increments of 1,000 and many cap the number you can buy in a year.

-Doing so violates the terms and conditions of almost every airline, who can turn around and shut down your account as punishment – or worse.
+Before we go any further, know this: You should only ever buy points directly through the airline or hotel.
+Steer clear of third-party vendors who sell miles in bulk.
+Doing so violates the terms and conditions of almost every airline, which can turn around and shut down your account as punishment – or worse.
 That’s not worth the risk.

 Top Off Your Account

 If there's one situation in which it can be a slam dunk to buy some miles, it's when you're just a few thousand miles short of booking a trip you've been chasing.